Tear duct CT Scan

 There's no guaranteed way to prevent a blocked tear duct, especially if it's congenital.
 However, maintaining good ocular hygiene, avoiding eye irritants and promptly treating infections can help reduce the risk of complications.

-How long does the Tear duct CT Scan examination last?
+How long does the dacryoscanner examination take?

 The dacryoscanner examination is fast and non-invasive, usually taking just a few minutes.
 Results are usually available immediately, enabling the doctor to make informed decisions about the patient's treatment.